Quick summary of key school information

 |Extracurricular activities or clubs offered||

-We offer many After School Activities and School Extracurricular Activities (paid and free), student clubs (such as MUN and Chess Club etc.), and Service programs such as Homes for Malaysia, Helping Hands, Global Issues Network, and many more.
-See are website for more extensive listings.
+We offer many After School Activities (at a fee) and School Extracurricular Activities (free) (such as Art Attack, Ballet, Digital Photography, NXT Robotics, Tae Kwon-Do, Karate, etc.), Student Clubs and Service Organisations (such as MUN, National Honour Society, Animal Welfare, Chess Club, Homes for Malaysia, Helping Hands, Global Issues Network, and many more.
+See our website for more extensive listings.

 |School provided lunches||

 Yes, however, these are at an additional cost and not included in the school fees.

 |Food alternatives for special dietary needs (ie. vegan, kosher, halal etc)||

 Yes.
 Our canteen is halal and also caters for vegetarian students.